jared425/Brew-Craft-ECommerce/README.md

    - Make sure PHP is enabled and your web server is running

 7. **Access the application**
-   - Open your browser and go to `http://localhost/` what the folder is saved as on your local computer put that after the slash next to localhost
+   - Open your browser and go to `http://localhost/` what the folder is saved as on your local computer put that after the slash nect tp localhost
 ---
 ## Usage
 - Admin credentials for CRUD (Create, Read, Update, Delete):